 - Ascended Meme: Super Tempo made it to the third game as a transformation.

 - Final Boss:

-- In the third game, you get to battle 'eight' evil clones of Tempo and Caty, including two in their Super Forms, named "Do, RE, Mi, Fa, Sol, La, Si, Do".
+- In the third game, you get to battle 'eight' evil clones of Tempo and Katy, including two in their Super Forms, named "Do, Re, Mi, Fa, Sol, La, Si, Do".
 Their Weak Spot?
 Their names floating above their heads.

 - You then get to battle the Giant-Eyed Fortress housing the final level, by combining Tempo Super Form with his Evil Upgrade mask, to transform into a giant mecha.

 - Goomba Stomp: Present in the first game, but not in the Saturn sequel.

 - Have a Nice Death: In the first game, there are various death animations.
 You also get to hear the crowd laughing at you if you die.
 And if you lose to a boss, then you'll have watch its victory dance and theme song.

 - Hub Level: In the first game only.

 - Invincibility Power-Up: With the silliest song ever for such a powerup (then again, wouldn't you avoid someone blasting yodelling music?).
 While not invincible, a secondary CD will grant additional flight.